PennLINC/aslprep/docs/workflows.rst

     volume (optionally along with an M0 volume).

-    For these short sequences, ASLPrep performs many of the same steps as for a longer sequence, but certain steps are dropped, including motion correction and slice timing correction.
+    For these short sequences, ASLPrep performs many of the same steps as for a longer sequence, but certain steps are dropped, including motion correction.
     Additionally, SCORE/SCRUB cannot be used with these short sequences, as the denoising method requires a long time series from which to identify outliers.